SpatialInteractive/nanomaps-droid/README.markdown

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-As an additional restriction, it is not permitted to use this software in a way that makes unlicensed use of anyone's content or infringes on third party intellectual property (ie. make sure you have permission to display tiles and or other map related content).
+As an additional restriction, it is not permitted to use this software in a way that infringes on and entity's intellectual property rights (ie. make sure you have permission to display tiles and or other map related content).